Rescan (Storage Discovery) Process

 Verifying the possibility of using proxies for backup/rescan/data transmission directly from the storage systems.

-- Analyzing the selected proxies and checking iSCSI/NFS/CIFS servers availability from these proxies.
+- Analyzing the selected proxies and checking iSCSI/NFS/SMB servers availability from these proxies.

 - Matching proxies with available servers.
 The LUNs/share files available from these servers are considered available from the relevant proxies.